SantoshBabu9370/TrainingAtBounteous/Spring_Day12/Customer_Management_System/Readme.md

-Service Connect is a Java Spring Boot–based web application that links customers with trusted service providers for home service needs.
-Users can register, log in, create service requests, manage appointments, handle payments via a built-in wallet, and track notifications.
-Service providers can accept jobs, update their availability calendars, and withdraw earnings after completing tasks.
-The project uses MySQL for data storage, ensures secure authentication using session tokens, and includes useful features like service request tracking, audit logging, and basic analytics to monitor app usage.
+Service Connect is a home services platform developed using Java Spring Boot, designed to seamlessly bridge customers with verified service professionals.
+The application offers a range of functionalities: users can create accounts, log in securely, book and manage service appointments, make payments through a built-in digital wallet, and stay informed with notification alerts.
+On the other side, service providers have tools to accept assignments, update their work schedules, and request payouts after job completion.
+The system is backed by a MySQL database and leverages session tokens for secure user authentication.
+Additional features include detailed tracking of service activity, audit trails for accountability, and simple analytics to gain insights into platform usage.